YU000jp/logseq-plugin-flex-date-format/readme.md

-# Logseq Plugin: Flexible date format
+# 📅 Logseq Plugin: Flexible date format

+> Transform how dates appear in your Logseq journal - without changing your files!

 - Localize visual display for user date format
   1. Switch to style of the selected format